gbowne1/ProgrammerNotes/Backend/create-a-basic-express-server.md

 # Express Server

-This is the code that would create a basic ExpressJS server.
+This is the code that would create a basic ExpressJS server, which connects to a MongoDB database

 ```js
 const express = require('express');